nmiller2379/primary-simulator/README.md

 source venv/bin/activate
 pip install -r requirements.txt  # (when dependencies are added)
 ```

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

 See [LICENSE](LICENSE) for full terms.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

+See [LICENSE](LICENSE) for full terms.

+## Contributing

+This project is currently under solo development and is not accepting outside contributions at this time.

+If you're interested in the project or have suggestions, feel free to open an issue or contact the author directly.

+A full CONTRIBUTING guide may be added in the future.

+## Contact

+For questions, feedback, or collaboration inquiries, please reach out to the project author through the GitHub at [github.com/nmiller2379](https://github.com/nmiller2379)